viktoria-olo/project-todos-context-vite/instructions.md

 # Instructions

-# Todos App - Redux
+# Todos App - useContext

 In this week's project, it's time to flex your muscles and build an application that pulls together all the parts of the Context API by building a to do app.